lmc2179/lmc2179.github.io/drafts/alpha_spending.md

 ---
 layout: post
 title: "Don't stop as soon as you hit stat sig!
-How to safely stop an experiment early with alpha spending"
+How to safely stop an experiment early with alpha spending in Python"
 author: "Louis Cialdella"
 categories: posts
 tags: [datascience]